McMasterRS/lm_building-modern-SPAs/interactive-ui-elements.md

 ```
 const [selectedFiles, setSelectedFiles] = React.useState<File[]>([]);
 ```

 We will also need to create a `handleChange` function inside the `Home` function to handle the file upload:
 ```
 const handleChange = (newFiles: File[]) => {
 	setSelectedFiles(newFiles);
 }
 ```

-Finally add the following lines of code right after the closing tag of the `Stack` containg the two buttons:
+Finally add the following lines of code right after the closing tag of the `Stack` containing the two buttons:
 ```
 <MuiFileInput
 	multiple